 Do you provide training to become a HOW2 instructional coach?

 Yes.
-The HOW2 instructional coaching programme takes place over three days, spread out over a two to three month period.
+The HOW2 instructional coaching programme takes place over three days or four days, depending on whether you want accreditation).
+Delivery is spread out over a two to three month period.
 The HOW2s instructional coaching model is unique.
 Unlike other coaching models prevalent in the education sector, educators created it with educators in mind.
 It is also informed by 30 years of research in the education sector.
 Created with the client organisation, what follows is a sample programme to give you an idea of what it covers.

 Day one.
 Using models to build capacity

 The purpose of professional learning is to develop the professionalism of teachers as adaptive experts.

 Introduction.
 Models, by definition, are not reality, nor are they intended to represent reality.
 However, they can help us understand and therefore enhance our response to the reality we work in.

 For example, the HOW2s themselves are visual models of teaching techniques.
 No one educator would use it the same way as the next, not least because they, as an individual, bring unique variables to the context.
 Their visual nature does however provide a common starting point for the coaching conversation.

 Similarly, the HOW2 coaching model does not intend to reflect reality — only to inform practice.
 Based on the work of Professor Helen Timperley the model is used as the basis for professional learning conversations; for coaches to use as part of coach/coachee coaching conversation and for every practitioner across the entire organisation to use as part of peer coaching or independent self-reflection.

 COVID meant our 3‑day programme had to be delivered online.
 It didn’t matter.
 The HOW2 team were quite simply fabulous and our teaching and learning coaches loved it!